Woman killed in South Side chase, crash was picking up granddaughter, husband says

 "This is not real.
 No way.
 Not my wife," said Brown, a minister.
 "I get a phone call from the day care when I'm here and they're saying that my granddaughter never got picked up."

-It all started as a traffic stop at West 81st Street and South Evans Avenue.
+Investigators say the pursuit began after a gray Nissan sedan with three people inside fled from a traffic stop near West 81st Street and South Evans Avenue.
 Surveillance video shows the gray Nissan sedan speeding past and running down two pedestrians as it flew through the intersection at 79th and Lafayette.

+According to officers' radios, cops followed the car onto 79th and Cottage Grove where they told a police dispatcher they had given up the chase.

+At the scene, authorities said they were continuing to investigate the circumstances surrounding the pursuit.
+"Another unit in the area fled from that unit as well,' said Chicago Police Department Sergeant Rocco Alioto, "...the vehicle entered the southbound Dan Ryan."

 The video shows Callaway was thrown about 50 feet into the air.
 Witnesses ran to help her after she landed face down.
 Brown said her heart stopped, and she was gone.

 "I'm mad.
-I can't do nothing about it.
-So I'm just mad.
+I can't do nothing about it, so I'm just mad.
 I'm just mad.
-I can't point fingers because I'm just mad that my wife has been murdered.
+I can't point fingers because - I'm just mad that my wife has been murdered.
 Basically, she's been murdered and I can't bring her back," Brown said.

 When he arrived at the scene, Brown found his wife's glasses not far from where she died.